samunemeth/System/README.md

   - *You do not have to add anything to the `flake.nix` file as it scans the `hosts` directory automatically!*
   - *Make sure that your hosts folder includes a `configuration.nix` file, as this is the entry point.
-Also make sure that this file imports `hardware-configuration.nix`, `overrides.nix` (if applicable) and other common and program specific modules that are intended to be used!*
+Also make sure that this file enables settings that make other common and program specific modules available!*
-    - As the *lightdm mini* greeter does not usually work for the initial login, you can disable it for the first few boot by adding the following configuration option to the `overrides.nix` file of your host:
-      ```
-      services.xserver.displayManager.lightdm.greeters.mini.enable = lib.mkForce false;
-      ```
   - You will have to
     commit your changes, as nix does not like a dirty git tree.
 You will also need to set up your git identity temporarily: